 MaineHealth - COVID-19 Vaccination Information

 MaineHealth is distributing COVID-19 vaccines in phases, per U.S. Centers for Disease Control (CDC) guidance.
-We are now scheduling appointments for people in phase 1a and phase 1b.
-Click here for the link to MaineHealth.
+We are now scheduling appointments for people 16 years of age and older.
+Click here to schedule your COVID-19 vaccine appointment through MaineHealth.

 state actions and proclamations